ml-energy/zeus/examples/imagenet/README.md

 ## `ZeusMonitor` and `GlobalPowerLimitOptimizer`

 - [`ZeusMonitor`](http://ml.energy/zeus/reference/monitor/#zeus.monitor.ZeusMonitor): Measures the GPU time and energy consumption of arbitrary code blocks.
-- [`GlobalPowerLimitOptimizer`](/zeus/reference/optimizer/power_limit/#zeus.optimizer.power_limit.GlobalPowerLimitOptimizer): Online-profiles each power limit with `ZeusMonitor` and finds the cost-optimal power limit.
+- [`GlobalPowerLimitOptimizer`](https://ml.energy/zeus/reference/optimizer/power_limit/#zeus.optimizer.power_limit.GlobalPowerLimitOptimizer): Online-profiles each power limit with `ZeusMonitor` and finds the cost-optimal power limit.

 ## Example command

-Only `ZEUS_TARGET_METRIC` is required; other environment variables have default values as shown below.
+You can specify the maximum training time slowdown factor (1.0 means no slowdown) by setting `ZEUS_MAX_SLOWDOWN`.
+The default is set to 1.1 in this example script, meaning the lowest power limit that keeps training time inflation within 10% will be automatically found.
+`GlobalPowerLimitOptimizer` supports other optimal power limit selection strategies.
+See [here](https://ml.energy/zeus/reference/optimizer/power_limit).

 ```bash
 # Single-GPU